Skip to Content

 Animals have been going extinct for as long as there has been life on earth–any weakling or disadvantageous animals get wiped out.
 Zoological gardens have been working to help ensure that endangered species are given another chance to thrive over time.

-Caring for the said animals, away from their predator, will give their species a chance of repopulating.
-Unlike in the wild, where these endangered species have to worry about staying safe, they get taken care of in these breeding programs.
+Caring for the said animals away from their predators will protect them and give their species a chance to repopulate.
+Unlike in the wild, where these endangered species worry about staying safe, they get cared for in these breeding programs.

 Students and the general public get to learn about different species of animals.
-This can lead to an appreciation of animals, which will see them being treated much better.
+This can lead to appreciating other animals and seeing them treated much better.

 They are used to collect exotic pets from owners who are looking to get rid of them.
 This gives the poor pets a home and creates a revenue stream for the zoos.